 Fish Cellar volunteers welcome visitors to the unspoilt village of Durgan - whether they’re spending the day on the beach, visiting Glendurgan or marching along the coastal footpath.
 They engage people with the people and wildlife stories of Durgan and the Helford River and give options of things to do in the area.
 They’re also vital in raising money to look after the 190 year old maze in the garden at Glendurgan.

 - Welcoming visitors to Durgan in a warm, friendly and individual way.

 - Developing a good knowledge of the local area, wildlife, history and the work of the National Trust to share with everyone.

 - Looking after the Fish Cellar building and its contents (this will include keeping the woodburner going during cooler months)

-- Selling ice creams, guidebooks, raffle tickets and boat licences (so cash handling)
+- Selling ice creams, guidebooks, raffle tickets and launching fees (so cash handling)

 - Looking after the tea & coffee area (operates on a self-service, donation basis)